RikudouGoku/Media-Server/docs/NAS-02.md

 resources which can lead to increased CPU usage but with 8-core CPU in the 5 Plus it should be negligible).

-Here are some suggested values (from ChatGPT)
+Here are some suggested values (from ChatGPT) (Use ChatGPT or another chatbot to guide you through this if you want.)

 | **RAM**   | **Workload**               | **Storage** | **Disk-based Swap**        | **ZRAM**              | **Swappiness** |
 | --------- | -------------------------- | ----------- | -------------------------- | --------------------- | -------------- |